ncatlab/nlab-content/pages/0/6/4/3/3460/content.md

 Here are some examples of strongly separable algebras:

-* the algebra of $n \times n$ matrices with entries in a field $k$ is always separable, but strongly separable if and only if $n$ is not divisible by the characteristic of $k$.
+* the algebra of $n \times n$ matrices with entries in a field $k$ is always separable, but it is strongly separable if and only if $n$ is not divisible by the characteristic of $k$.

 * the group algebra $k[G]$ of a finite group is strongly separable if and only if the order of $G$ is not divisible by the characteristic of $k$.
+(It is also semisimple precisely in this case, so it is separable precisely in this case.)

-For more details, see Aguiar's book below.
+For more details, see Aguiar's note below.

 ### Over commutative rings